 Brown Tap Water – comparing before and after installing a Merus Ring

 In these cases, with little corrosion in the pipes, it is very easy (and impressive) to check the success of the Merus ring.
 In a normal sized family home we only install one Merus Ring at the water main to the house.
 Either after the meter a the main water supply from the city or after the pump of the well.
 No plumbing is required as the Merus ring is mounted directly on the outside of the pipe.
 You should flush immediately after installation.
 Turn up cold water and hot water fully and run for a while.
 In this way, as many rust particles and sediments as possible are removed.
 This way you also can verify if the brown water occurs only on cold water, hot water or both.

 To check the cleaning process, simply take water samples in closed bottles, as shown in on the image to the left.
 You should take a sample of hot and cold water.
 Then you can see if both systems have a problem with rusty water.
 Or just the warm or cold water.
 Often only the hot water has a problem.
 This may indicate that the cause of corrosion is to be found in the hot water boiler or water heater.

 Verifying of success of removal of brown water

 Take tap water samples immediately before installing the Merus Ring.
-Some time after the installation, you should take at the same tap point and after similarly long time without taking, further samples.
-So you can compare the samples.
+Some time after installation, you should take further samples at the same faucet and after a similar length of time without taking them.
+This way you can compare the samples.

 Much easier for private households, is the method of simply filling the sink with water (ideally a white sink).
-One can observe very well here that the water is clearer in the course of time, until finally only clear water comes.
+Here you can observe very well here that the water is clearer over time, until finally only clear water comes.
 The discolored, brown water is usually gone in four to six weeks.

 In bigger and more complex applications (big apartment buildings, hotels, hospitals), we have customers who give us the order, to execute the cleaning and monitoring tasks.